aws-samples/cross-account-migration-for-amazon-dynamodb/README.md

 * `--target-role-name` (default: "cross_account_assume_role"): Target role name
 * `--target-table-read-capacity` (required): Read capacity of the target DynamoDB table
 * `--target-table-write-capacity` (required): Write capacity of the target DynamoDB table
+* `--target-gsi-read-capacity`: Read capacity of the target DynamoDB GSI (applies to all GSIs).
+* `--target-gsi-write-capacity`: Write capacity of the target DynamoDB GSI (applies to all GSIs).
+GSI write capacity will default to table write capacity if not specified
 * `--cdc-lambda-function-name` (default: "dynamodb-cross-account-cdc-lambda-function"): Name of the CDC Lambda function
 * `--lambda-event-source-batch-size` (default: 100): The maximum number of records in each batch that Lambda pulls from DynamoDB stream